eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Analyzer-pages/HLASM-context-tables.md

 ### Macro Definition

-HLASM context stores visited macro definitions in the *macro strorage*.
+HLASM context stores visited macro definitions in the *macro storage*.

 A macro definition is represented by: